(888) 552-6760 SCHEDULE AN APPOINTMENT

 How is tongue cancer diagnosed?

-Your doctor will first perform a visual and physical examination of your tongue, throat and neck.
-A biopsy of the suspect ulcer or tumor will be done to gain a small tissue sample for laboratory analysis of its cells.
-Biopsies of oral tongue tumors can be done under local anesthesia, while growths in the base of the tongue may require use of a laryngoscope or a fine-needle aspiration in some cases and may require general anesthesia.
+The care team will first perform a visual and physical examination of the patient's tongue, throat and neck.
+A biopsy of the suspect ulcer or tumor will be performed to gain a small tissue sample for laboratory analysis of its cells.
+Biopsies of oral tongue tumors may be performed under local anesthesia, while growths in the base of the tongue may require use of a laryngoscope or a fine-needle aspiration in some cases and may require general anesthesia.

-In addition, a computed tomography (CT) scan of the neck may provide more information on the tumor’s location and size, as well as on the condition of lymph nodes that drain the area.
-A contrast medium may be injected into a vein to improve visualization during the scan.
+In addition, a computed tomography (CT) scan of the neck may provide more information on the tumor’s location and size, as well as on the condition of lymph nodes in the area.
+A contrast dye may be injected into a vein to improve visualization during the scan.
 Magnetic resonance imaging (MRI) or positron emission tomography (PET)/CT scans may also be ordered.

 Tongue cancer treatment

-How your care team treats your cancer depends upon its stage of progression.
+How the care team treats the patient's cancer depends upon its stage of progression.
 In early stages, tongue cancer can be treated by surgical removal or radiation therapy.
 One surgery, called a glossectomy, may be performed to remove part or all of the tongue.
 Cases in more advanced stages may have surgery followed by radiation therapy and chemotherapy.
 If the cancer has spread far from the original site, doctors may suggest chemotherapy, chemoradiation or immunotherapy.

 Stage 0 (carcinoma in situ)